wanghaisheng/flet-saas-starter/README.md

   <h3 align="center">✨ Free Pure python Flet based multi-platfform desktop APP  template for SaaS startups ✨</h3>

   <p align="center">
-    Everything you need to build a great multi-platfform desktop APP  for your startup.
-Great SEO metrics, Green WebVitals, 🚀 Performance, Clean & Pragmatic Codebase out of the box.
+    Everything you need to build a great multi-platfform desktop APP  for your idea.
     <br/>
     <br/>
     <a href="">View Demo</a>